tildearrow/input-modifier/doc/basic/3-devices.md

 (don't worry, a GUI will come at some point)

-to open up the utility, type the following in a terminal:
+to open up the utility, type the following in a new terminal (because the terminal you used to start up input-modifier is now occupied):

 ```
 imod-cli